Alpha-Guardian/Engram/docs/TRUST_AND_AUDIT.md

 # Trust And Audit

 This repository does not ask readers to trust a single aggregate score.
-It publishes a layered audit stack around the current promoted scientific surface and the derived board artifact.
+It publishes a layered audit stack around the current accepted host surface and the derived board artifact.

 ## 1. Exact Localization Control